Jakalanern/Challenge-20-Bricker-Breaker-Game/README.md

 Mouse control is in the code but commented out for now - prefer the key controls Pause / Resume game pressing esc

+**Gameplay: **
+Ball speeds up everytime you bounce it
+You have 3 lives
+If you lose a life, speed gets reset
+Once you destroy all bricks you win!